trub64/trubs-variants/src/README.md

 #### 3.3.1. -m
 This option enables the creation of zombies and hostile animal variants with a chance of having their texture changed to something other than the normal mesh.
 This can produce some very odd entities with a "fire elemental", "mummy" or "glass" look to them.

-#### 3.3.2. -ma
+#### 3.3.2. -mp
-If specified this enables the -m option and also assures that any variant will have a mesh applied to their textures (instead of the 50% used for `-m`).
+If specified this allows you to specify the percent chance of freak material for an entity, from 1 to 100.
+If not used, the default is 33.

 ### 3.4.
 Sizing Options
 By default this variant tries to alter the entity size by some degree so as to produce a better variety.
 For zombies this is done by altering their scale to one of  85%, 90%, 95%, 100%, 105%, 110%, and 115%.
 Animals have additional possibilities of 50%, 75%, 125%, and 150%, with timid animals having an additional chance of 200%, and 250%.
 This can produce seemingly "baby animals", along with huge wolves and "riding chickens".